rayangdn/thymio-epfl/report.md

 ✓ Automatic safety margin calculation based on robot size \
 ✓ Path computation and visualization \
 ✓ Integration with vision system coordinates \
-✓ Support for arbitrary obstacle shapes and positions
+✓ Support for arbitrary polygon obstacle shapes and positions

 The complete implementation pipeline is detailed below: